 Whether you’re working or not, some form of childcare during the early years is invaluable, especially if you’re here as an expat without family nearby to lend a hand.
-Thankfully, support in the form of preschools, nannies or helpers is readily available in Cayman.
+Thankfully, support in the form of preschools, nannies or helpers is readily available in Cayman, but you must start planning early.

 Before considering the help you need, it’s important to understand the difference between a nanny and a helper.
 A nanny focuses on the children – they shop for children’s food, prepare meal plans and cook their food, organise children’s activities and clean their clothes.
 They do not do general house cleaning.
 A domestic helper, on the other hand, will do laundry, housework, cooking and drive children around to their activities (they don’t organise the activities themselves).